 Smokefree School - Aoraki Mount Cook School is a Smokefree school and smoking is not permitted in the school grounds or buildings at all times and at events, camps and outings associated with the school.

-Stationery - All required stationery will be provided for your child at the start of each year.
+Stationery - All required stationery will be provided for your child at the start of each year and throughout the year when needed.

 Sun Smart - All students are expected to wear a brimmed hat in terms 1 and 4 at all times outside.
 A cap is not suitable.
 Parents should ensure that children have sunblock applied at home.
 There is some sunblock in the classroom as an extra.